 Since then, there has been a resurgence of other authors and influencers sharing their decluttering methodologies.
 A notable example is the konmari decluttering method named after Marie Kondo.
 In 2015, she was listed as one of the world's 100 most influential people by Time Magazine.[4]

-A professional organizer helps individuals and companies with cleaning and organization.[5]
+A professional organizer helps individuals and companies with organization.[5]
 In addition to the actual cleaning process and implementation of systems and processes, it can be just as important that the client learns methods so that they can maintain order and master cleaning independently in the future.

 As one of their main jobs, professional organizers help clients reduce excessive clutter (paper, books, clothing, shoes, office supplies, home decor items, etc.) in the home or in the office.[6]